 Paula Gottdenker Award — Graduate or undergraduate female, age 50 or older, unmarried, full or part-time enrollment.

-EOF Nontraditional Student Leader/Veteran Need Scholarship — Undergraduate only, enrolling in 6 or more credit hours for Fall 2017.
+EOF Nontraditional Student Leader/Veteran Need Scholarship — Undergraduate only, enrolling in 6 or more credit hours for upcoming Fall semester.
 Demonstrate significant contributions to campus and/or community.

-Guidelines and applications will be available in March and will be due in April electronically or to the SILC office.
+Guidelines and application information can be found on the Non-Traditional Scholarships webpage.
 With the exception being the Peedee Brown Award, all scholarships require financial need (filling out a FAFSA with Financial Aid) as a primary criterion.
 Scholarships that require financial need as a primary criterion will need a FAFSA packet filled out with the Office of Financial Aid and Scholarships as part of the application process.
 The amount and number of awards may vary each year.
 A selection committee will determine who will be awarded and the amount to be awarded to each selected applicant.
-For more information contact SILC at 864-4861.
+For more information contact SILC at email@example.com.